greenstack/tablecloth-mc/readme.md

 # Roadmap
 ## Basic Functionality
 These features are needed to say that Tablecloth is in the beta stage.
- - Profiles
+ - Profiles (done)
  - Download mod dependencies
  - `tablecloth.lock.json`: A file that changes are committed to so users have a fallback if server configuration goes haywire.
-   - Would be saved through the `tablecloth commit` action.
- - `tablecloth.cache.json`: A file that stores the hashes of the currently downloaded files.
-The idea is that if serve-up is run and a mod has already been downloaded, Tablecloth will skip downloading that mod.
-This will be updated with each run of `serve-up` and `cleanup` (if needed).
- - Launch the server jar through Tablecloth.
+ - Launch the server jar through Tablecloth. (done)

 ## Future Features
  - Figure out how to get most current version of Minecraft for default config